 Rome’s go-to beer is incredibly clean and refreshing, the way a pilsner should be.
 With moderate alcohol content and utter thirst-quenching powers, Peroni is built for the hottest days of the year, made all the hotter as you work the flames with your spatula and tongs.
 Crack one and travel mentally to sunny Italy.

-This pale ale from northern California is well-rounded with zest and cracker notes.
+This pale ale from Northern California is well-rounded with zest and cracker notes.
 Anderson Valley makes a handful of solid beers but this one stands out with its even build.
 Try it with grilled halibut or some corn hit with lime and cayenne pepper.

 This Helles lager from Seattle is dry, a tad sweet, and hugely refreshing.
 The bitterness is quite light and there’s a grassy note reminiscent of outdoorsy fun.
 Enjoy the beer with a fresh batch of just-grilled oysters.

-- The 52 Best Gifts for Men in 2021 and Beyond
+- The Best Wired and Wireless Headphones for Travel in 2021